National Diabetes Month Overview

 Tell us below in the comments!

-What topics related to diabetes and pain caused by the disease would you like to see us research?
+What topics related to National Diabetes Month and pain caused by the disease would you like to see us research?

 Email your ideas to email@example.com.